RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add support for the most important numeric types of Numpy (32 and 64 bits int, float and complex numbers).
 * Save format for floats in DataFrame editor.
+* Make the index column of DataFrame editor always visible when scrolling to right and left.

 #### IPython Console
 * Be able to load kernel json files anywhere in the file system when